tessG/Torsdagsopgaver4-Scanner-and-File/README.md

 ### Exercises with Scanner and Files
-Tasks should be coded in IntelliJ.
+Today's tasks should be coded using the IntelliJ IDE.
 For each Task you should create a new project, as each task will require you to create a Main class with a main method.
 In some tasks you will write all the code in this main method, while in others you will be asked to make both a Main class with a main method in it (sometimes refered to as the "client class") and an "entity class" whithout a main method but with a constructor.
 The former is named so because it uses the services of the entity class.

 ## Task 1: Scanner basics
 1.a: Start a new project and create a Main class with a main method.